 Premiums for certain retirees and COBRA participants were collected by EBD, and the health and life components were paid to the health and life insurance companies, respectively.
 Employee contributions and school district matching provide funding for the Public-School Employee Health and Life Benefit Plan.
 Premiums are set by the State Board of Finance and are based upon family composition and claims history.
-The combination of employee contributions and school district matching was determined individually by the school districts with school district match being \$168.52 for July 2022 - December 2022 and \$300 for Plan Year January 2023 - June 2023.
+The combination of employee contributions and school district matching was determined individually by the school districts with school district match being \$234.50 for July 2023 - December 2023 and \$234.50 for Plan Year January 2024 - June 2024.
 Some school districts provide additional support for their employees through locally generated funding.
-Act 1745 of 2001 provides the State Legislature the authority to establish the minimum school district matching amount.
+Act 1745 of the 2001 Regular Session, 83rd General Assembly, provides the State Legislature the authority to establish the minimum school district matching amount.
 Act 517 of 2013 amended Ark.
-Code Ann. §6-17-1117 so that the contribution rate increases annually by the same percentage that the legislature increases the salary and benefit component of the per-student foundation funding amount under Ark.
+Code Ann. § 6-17-1117 so that the contribution rate increases annually by the same percentage that the legislature increases the salary and benefit component of the per-student foundation funding amount under Ark.
 Code Ann. § 6-20-2305.
 The plans have not purchased any annuity contracts on behalf of claimants.
 Effective July 1, 2017, Ark.
 Code Ann. § 6-17-1117 authorizes the Department of Education to pay an additional matching amount of \$142 million per fiscal year to EBD.